newaetech/chipwhisperer/docs/installing.rst

    do).

 If you're on firmware x.23 or newer, you're all set!
 Drivers will be automatically installed when you plug your ChipWhisperer in.
 Otherwise, you may need to upgrade your firmware before continuing.
-See our page :ref:`Updating_Firmware` for more information.
+See our section :ref:`driverless_windows` for more information.

 With this, you now have a fully functioning ChipWhisperer install.
 Run the ChipWhisperer app, then navigate to the Jupyter folder, where tutorials for